applejag/dinkur/docs/cmd/dinkur_in.md

 ### Options

 ```
-  -e, --end string     end time of task; new task will not be active if set
+  -e, --end time     end time of task; new task will not be active if set
   -h, --help         help for in
-  -s, --start string   start time of task (default "now")
+  -s, --start time   start time of task (default now)
 ```

 ### Options inherited from parent commands